talhajav/talhajaved/content/blog/welcome-to-my-blog.md

 ---
 title: Welcome to My Blog
-date: 2025-01-15
+date: 2025-10-15
 excerpt: The first post on my new blog built with Flask and Frozen-Flask.
 ---

 # Welcome to My Blog

 This is my first blog post!
-I'm excited to start sharing my thoughts on software development, technology, and whatever else comes to mind.
+I'm excited to start sharing my thoughts on technology, and whatever else comes to mind.

 ## Why I Built This Site